-"It was wrong not to, I know, Louise," replied Alice, sadly.
-"But, somehow, Abby Bolden always does make us do just as she wants us to.
-I didn't put the burdocks in your bed, though !
-You can't think I would be so mean as that?
-I didn't to shut her up there : because, they said she would kill us all if she staid at home. sobbed the child.
-Oh, mamma loved me she was two plainly conscious that they so much ! and I loved her so much, too.
-Before she was taken bad, we used to be morning.
-Mamma woul- write, or paint, or practice music, and I would be close beside her, studdying, or sewing, or taking lessons of her.
+"My baby sister died-she went to Heaven, they said-half a year ago; and the sorrow, and trouble, and sickness, made my poor mamma crazy.
+And they say she never will get well."
+Louise struggied to say.
+"They took her-oh, it was two days only before I came herethey tied her hands, and took her off to a great stone house, an insane asylum. to shut her up there; because, they said she would kill us all if she staid at home.
+The very act of wishing brought a fresh in her classes; but she did not dare to go | She never, never would have hurt me." sobbed the child.
+Oh, mamma loved me so much! and I loved her so much, too.
+Before she was taken bad, we used to be studdying and writing together the whole morning.
+Mamma woul- write, or paint or practice music, and I would be close beside her, studdying, or sewing, or taking lessons of her.
 I never went to school a day, before I came here; and I never played with any girls.
-Mamma with the baby.
+Mamma played with me sometimes, and I played with the baby.
 Oh, I was so happy."

-She leaned her head on Alice's shoulder, relieved by this outpouring of her sad heart's troubles.
+She leaned her head on Alice's shoulder. relieved by this outpouring of her sad heart's troubles.